ryankueter/CheckValidators/README.md

 ###
 ## A Realistic Example

 In this example, if the value "MyServiceRequest" is null, no errors will be thrown unless the IfNull rule is applied, and IsValid() will evaluate to false.
-This example also uses a check statement is used inside another check statement to validate complex items.
+This example also uses a check statement inside another check statement to validate complex items.

 ```csharp
 try